 Maintaining a work-life balance is important for your health, wellbeing, relationships and work performance.
 We want to be as efficient as possible at work, so having a decent break from your job allows you to rest and recover well enough to ensure the best productivity during the day!
 While achieving work-life balance is challenging as our lives get busier, employees are more likely to work for an organisation that encourages it.

 According to Humanrights.org, approximately 45% of Australians aged between 16 and 85 will experience a mental illness at some point in their life.
 Therefore, if you are a manager or a supervisor in your workplace, it is highly likely that you will manage an employee with mental health struggles – whether it is disclosed or not.
 Because of this, it is more important than ever to provide a positive work environment for all employees.
 At 2XM Recruit, we offer all staff access to an EAP program whenever they need it to ensure that there is always an opportunity to speak out!

 At 2XM Recruit, we try to understand what our future employees will want in their workplace.
-Recently, we have seen a need for and L&D Manager in our Australian team, and we are excited to announce that Rebecca La Manna will be filling this role.
+Recently, we have seen a need for an L&D Manager in our Australian team, and we are excited to announce that Rebecca La Manna joins the team.
 She will be instrumental in driving new people and development strategy across the business.
-Further details on this to be released before the end of 2021!

 Tell us whether your workplace offers these key things.
 Let us know on our social media accounts.